 number and/or the Social Security number from the license may be omitted from the

 Requests for residential exemptions must be submitted to the Assistant Dean for Residence

 Life by filling out a Commuter Form, which must state the reason for the request and

 provide a local address and telephone number.
 Other documents may be required to verify

 need for the exception.
 Students applying for exemption based on financial Hardship

-must fill out the Financial Hardship Application and provide all documentation required.
-Commuter students are expected to provide
+must fill out the Financial Hardship Application (Does the Link work?) and provide all documentation required.
+Commuter students are

 Students should not sign off-campus leases until approval to move off campus has been